 Exquisitely sited by Capability Brown to take advantage of the breathtaking views across the Solent towards the Isle of Wight, Cadland House's gardens are his smallest surviving pleasure ground.
 It is a miniature landscape garden with a circular belt walk, broad vistas, intimate peeps out to sea, the delights of scent and foliage and the play of light and shade on the grass.
 Plants available prior to 1760, roses, myrtles and cistus, scent the air.
 18th century gardens were designed to create a different sensation at each turn of the path and to enliven the spirit with the Beauty of Nature.

 Cadland Gardens are open by private appointment only, and on a few select event dates.
-Please note that the garden visit calendar is full for 2017.
+We ask that you do not take photographs during your visit.

 Home fruits such as apricots, white peaches and grapes are carefully tended to throughout the seasons...